Subscribe and receive the latest news from the industry Article

 Kicking off Toei Animation's diverse North America lineup is "Dragon Ball," which was first introduced as a manga series in 1984.
 Today, the anime franchise boasts 670 episodes and 20 movies.
 "Dragon Ball" follows the adventures of Goku from childhood through adulthood as he trains in martial arts and explores the world in search of the seven orbs, known as the Dragon Balls.

 Most recently, Toei Animation has launched "Dragon Ball Super," the first new story arc in 18 years for the franchise.
-The new
+The new series follows the aftermath of Goku's battle with Majin Buu as he attempts to maintain Earth's fragile peace.

 The new series is currently airing on Adult Swim in the U.S. and is now the top-rated show on the network.